oliver-giersch/debra/README.md

 ## Minimum Supported Rust Version (MSRV)

-The minimum supported (stable) rust version for this crate is 1.36.0
+The minimum supported Rust version for this crate is 1.36.0.

 ## Comparison with [crossbeam-epoch](https://crates.io/crates/crossbeam-epoch)